Slicer/SlicerJupyter/README.md

 ## Using Slicer from a notebook

-* Start Jupyter notebook.
-For example, by runnning _jupyter-notebook_ executable.
 * Create a new notebook, selecting _Slicer 4.x_ kernel (for example, _Slicer 4.9_).
 Jupyter will open a new Slicer instance automatically when kernel start is requested; and this instance will be closed when kernel shutdown is requested.

 ![Select Slicer kernel](doc/StartKernel.png)